avastmick/Ethereum-local-testnet/Install.md

-# Create a local testnet
+# Create a local testnet via manual-shmanual and point scripts

 ## Node 1 - An Ubuntu guest VM (server)